-A student who applies in time and is eligible can use financial aid award(s) (excluding Federal Work- Study, FWS) to pay tuition and fees and to make book purchases.
-A student may request to "opt out" of purchasing books with a book voucher at Converse and may request an allowance to purchase books and supplies elsewhere by submitting to Student Billing a Request to Opt Out form by the first day of class for each semester the student wishes to use an allowance.
-Funds available after direct costs have been paid will be disbursed by the Student Billing Office.
-All financial aid awards are considered estimated or anticipated until aid is disbursed to student accounts in the Converse Student Billing Office.
+A student who applies in time and is eligible can use financial aid (excluding Federal Work-Study) to pay tuition and fees and to make book purchases (if there are excess funds available).
+Excess funds after direct costs have been paid will be refunded to the student.
+All financial aid awards are considered estimated or anticipated until the aid is disbursed to student accounts.